metacosm/quarkus-power/README.md

 ## Basic usage

 NOTE: Currently only works on macOS.
+The power monitoring is performed using the bundled `powermetrics` tool, which requires `sudo` access.
+For convenience and security, it's recommended you add your user to the `sudoers` file, giving it passwordless access to `/usr/bin/powermetrics` (and possibly, only that).

 This extension is an experiment to measure and display the power consumption of your application as it runs in Dev mode.

 To use the extension:

 1. Clone this repository locally
 2. Build the code using `mvn install`
 3. Add the extension to the application which energy consumption you wish to measure.
 Since the extension is not yet released, you will need to add it manually as a dependency to your application:
     ```xml
    <dependency>
      <groupId>io.quarkiverse.power</groupId>